Instructors

 Instructor

-As someone who has never won anything ever, to be the shared owner of a Kennel Club Good Citizen Gold Award with my cockapoo Flossy makes me very happy and exceptionally proud!
+To be the shared owner of a Kennel Club Gold Good Citizen award with my now 7 year old Cockapoo Flossy makes me very happy and exceptionally proud.

 Debbie